grip-framework/grip/DOCUMENTATION.md

     puts headers(context) # This gets the http headers

     if message == "close"
-      close "Received a 'close' message, closing the connection!" end
+      close(socket, "Received a 'close' message, closing the connection!") end

     socket.send message